1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

     [Dereferencing the Public Key](https://1edtech.github.io/openbadges-specification/ob_v3p0.html#dereference)
 -   When a client requests `Accept: */*` or `application/html`, an HTML representation of the Achievement should be presented.
-This should express information about the [Open Graph meta tags](https://ogp.me/) including at least name, description, and image tags for easy rendering of preview cards when the Achievement URL is shared to social media platforms, for instance.
+This should express information about the issuer using [Open Graph meta tags](https://ogp.me/), including at least name, description, and image tags for easy rendering of preview cards when the Achievement URL is shared to social media platforms, for instance.

 In order to sign credentials, the issuer needs to have an associated key referenced from their profile, whether that profile is resolved via a DID or an HTTPS URL.
-Either a JWT stack using RSA 256 (TODO: or greater?) or an EdDSA stack using a JSON-LD linked data signature must be used to achieve conformance certification.
-See
-[Selecting proof methods and crypto algorithms](#selecting-proof-methods-and-crypto-algorithms) for a detailed discussion on the management of keys and creation of signatures.
+Either a JWT stack using RSA 256 (or RSA with larger key sizes) or an EdDSA stack using a JSON-LD linked data signature must be used to achieve conformance certification as shown below.
+See [Selecting proof methods and crypto algorithms](#selecting-proof-methods-and-crypto-algorithms) for a detailed discussion on the management of keys and creation of signatures.